Curtains Are No Longer Just for Windows — I'll Be Putting Them Behind My Bed From Now On, and Here's 7 Ways to Do it

 4. Create a canopy-style bed with a floating curtain

 If you've always dreamed of a canopy bed, you can create the feel of one for much less with curtains behind the bed.
-For the space above, London-based decorator Emily Pun says, "I started with the idea of elevating my bedroom to make it feel more like a palace or hotel.
+For the space above, London-based interior architect Emily Pun says, "I started with the idea of elevating my bedroom to make it feel more like a palace or hotel.
 Ultimately, though, I wanted to add softness to the space.
 Personally, I’m not a fan of headboards, as they tend to go out of style quickly, no matter what you do with them.
 So, I wanted something more flexible and cost-effective.
 This setup took just a day to achieve, and I think it’s a very economical way to add coziness to the room!"

 And don't we all want to make our bedrooms feel like hotels?
 Relaxing, but with a touch of luxury.
 "I left the pleat at the top of the canopy because I didn’t want it to look too flat," adds Emily — the draping effect of the fabric helps soften the room while catching the eye in a visually interesting way.